lzampieri/guides/InstallLaravelAndInertia.md

 ```
 and add `\App\Http\Middleware\HandleInertiaRequests::class` as last element in 'web' array in `App\Http\Kernel.php`

-Rename the main view as `app.blade.js`
+Rename the main view as `app.blade.php`

 ### Setup app.js
 Replace the content in `resouces/js/app.js` with: